About the Center

-Some reasons to come to the chapel and talk include:
+Some reasons to come to the Center for Religious and Spiritual Life and talk include:

-- Feeling overwhelmed and just need a friendly face and someone with an open heart who will listen
+- Feeling overwhelmed and just needing a friendly face and someone with an open heart who will listen

 - Looking for general guidance, direction, and an "ear" to help you discern your own truth